Your property is full of snow, and you have the job of clearing it.

 - ERGONOMIC: Lightweight design (Only 11.7 lbs.) with adjustable back-saving handle

-- iON+ 24-VOLT BATTERY SYSTEM COMPATIBLE: Includes 24V iON+ 4.0 Ah rechargeable lithium-ion battery provides up to 22 minutes of whisper-quiet runtime
+- ION plus 24-VOLT BATTERY SYSTEM COMPATIBLE: Includes 24V iON plus 4.0 Ah rechargeable lithium-ion battery provides up to 22 minutes of whisper-quiet runtime

 For smaller jobs or snow clearing jobs where you need to protect the surface beneath the snow like a wood deck, brick patio, or expensive paved walkway, this cordless snow blower is a perfect choice.
 They technically call this a “cordless snow shovel”, but don’t be fooled – this “shovel” is a 24-volt battery-powered machine that safely breaks up and throws snow up to 20 feet ahead of you.